GitNops

 Collaborative Automation is Key

 Collaborative automation is simply teams of engineers and administrators working together, towards a common goal, utilizing automation tooling to make their jobs easier, more efficient, and stress free.
-A secondary DevOps practice configuration management is important to I2aC, and has undergone a fundamental shift over the last few years as social coding via sites like github.com have become increasingly popular.
+A secondary DevOps practice, configuration management, is important to I2aC, and has undergone a fundamental shift over the last few years as social coding via sites like github.com have become increasingly popular.
 Network teams are able to share their software modeled BIG-IPs with other team members, solicit feedback, find bugs, and squash those bugs all because their BIG-IPs are modeled in code.

 “Agile is about embracing change, treating it as an expected thing, and even a positive, as opposed to old-school, viewing change as a problem,” says Kief Morris.
 “If you use automation tools but still manage your infrastructure with the Iron Age approaches to change management, you’re losing the benefit.
 IAC is more reliable, particularly if you use Agile engineering practices like test driven development, continuous integration and continuous delivery.”

 Learning and understanding how to manage your network infrastructure as a software project is incredibly valuable.
 Software development has reached a level of maturity allowing its techniques to be utilized in fields such as network engineering.
 A GitNops workflow can be managed via Agile methodologies such as Scrum and Kanban.
 This allows network engineers to coordinate and manage their infrastructures with agility and achieve project velocity.
 Social coding techniques such as peer review increase the quality of the network designs and configuration.
 Automated tests can be run against the GitNops configurations, finding defects and alerting engineers to bugs found.
-As GitNops software development maturity increases, there will be fewer bugs and erros, but most importantly project velocity will increase and the network and operations environment will keep pace with the velocity of the ever-increasing software projects they are meant to support.
+As GitNops software development maturity increases, there will be fewer bugs and errors, but most importantly project velocity will increase and the network and operations environment will keep pace with the velocity of the ever-increasing software projects they are meant to support.

-The benefits of GitNops are:
+Benefits of GitNops

 A Call to Arms